seemavora/githubWorkshop/githubWorkshop.md

 ## Git vs GitHub:
    - Git: version control system that keeps track of your source code
-   - Can be executed through CLI
+   - Can be executed through CLI, Command Line Interface
    - GitHub: hosting service that manages Git repositories
    - There are many hosting services such as GitHub, Bitbucket, internal services at many companies
    - But they all support Git